 The Partnership for Drug-Free Kids reported that nearly one in every five college students abuses prescription stimulants on a routine basis.
 Amphetamines have an attractive appeal because they have a stimulant effect that keeps a user alert and focused.
 As a result, many students self-diagnose with ADHD and seek out the medication in order to study harder and improve their grades.
 Unfortunately, nonmedical use can do more damage than good.
 According to a recent study, stimulant medications can actually impair functioning in healthy students.

 But the real danger is when students mix amphetamines with alcohol.
 According to the National Survey on Drug Use and Health, nearly 90 percent of students who abused prescription stimulants participated in binge drinking.
-A third of student users report they take prescription stimulants to allow them to “party longer”.
+A third of student users report they take prescription stimulants to allow them to ‘party longer’ sometimes leading to amphetamine overdose.
 This is because the presence of amphetamines in the system will counteract some of the depressant effects of alcohol.
-Between 2005 and 2010, emergency room visits related to nonmedical use of amphetamines among young adults almost quadrupled.
+Between 2005 and 2010, emergency room visits related to nonmedical use and amphetamine overdoes among young adults almost quadrupled.
 Nearly half of these visits were due to mixing ADHD drugs with other drugs or alcohol.

 Signs & Symptoms of an Amphetamine Overdose

 Over time, an individual who habitually uses prescription amphetamines develops a tolerance.
 Suddenly the feelings of euphoria and energy have been replaced with extreme angst and exhaustion.
 As a result, she typically needs a larger dose of amphetamines to achieve the same effects as when she first began using.
 Unfortunately, constantly chasing the feelings of that first high only results in a vicious cycle of abuse – getting high then crashing, getting higher then crashing harder.